 You could say "my friend, Jennifer Wailand, she recommended Cham Tang's marketing event" as an example.
 That's third-party trust that you can't get just by doing a blog post or a YouTube video or something like that.

 It's other people directly recommending your education to go and purchase, to go and try.

 And when it comes to an education-based business, I would always recommend the "first date" in the relationship you have with your client should be free.
 I would never ask a girl out and then ask her to pay for the first date.
 So similarly, we recommend you do a free webinar, free download, free event as your 'first date'.
 And then during that webinar, or during that download, you go and progress to the next step.
 So if you really like this webinar, if you really like this download then buy my services.

 So there you have it!
 5 ways to market your education-based business.
 Want to learn more effective and proven marketing strategies on how to market your education-based business?
-Register for the free online course, "Marketing Made Easy", here.
+Register for the free online course, "How To Attract Coaching Clients Consistently", here.